 Student Life .
 Student Services .
-Advising .
+Academic Services .
 Double Major

-In order to Double Major at CIA, you need to apply and be accepted to both majors.
+To double major at CIA, you need to apply and be accepted to both majors and receive the approval signature of both department chairs.

-Please know that completing both programs may take longer than four years depending on the combination of majors.
+Please note that completing both programs may take longer than four years depending on the combination of majors.

 Items to Consider in Program Planning